 Mr. Jean has served as a member of our Board since April 2015.
-He is Executive Vice President of Corporate Strategy, Business Development, Alliances and M&A for the Ipsen Group, a position he assumed in 2013 after serving for 11 years in the position of Executive Vice-President, Chief Operating Officer, with responsibility for all commercial operations and medical affairs worldwide as well as Ipsen's therapeutic area franchises.
+He is currently a Senior Advisor for JSB Partners, LLC and was recently Executive Vice President of Corporate Strategy, Business Development, Alliances and M&A for the Ipsen Group, from 2013 until 2018, after serving for 11 years in the position of Executive Vice-President, Chief Operating Officer, with responsibility for all commercial operations and medical affairs worldwide as well as Ipsen's therapeutic area franchises.
 Prior to joining Ipsen, Mr. Jean was President and CEO for the pharmaceutical activities of the Pierre Fabre Group and President of Europe, Middle East, and Africa for Novartis' Pharmaceutical Division.
 Prior to the merger of Ciba-Geigy and Sandoz that formed Novartis, he held a number of marketing and management positions in Europe and Latin America for Ciba-Geigy, culminating as Head of Finance and IT Worldwide and Member of the Pharma Executive Committee.
 Mr. Jean is a member of the Ipsen Executive Leadership Team, the Supervisory Board of Keosys, and the European Biopharmaceutical Enterprises Board.
-He holds an MBA from Harvard
+He holds an MBA from Harvard Business School.